aditiphadnis/github-demo/README.md

 # Project Objectives
 Build simple guides and examples on how to use Git and GitHub

-# PyCharm Title
+# Deleting Pycharm Title
-This is a PyCharm example
+This is deleted sample